Fresh Apple Bundt Cake

 A fresh apple bundt cake call for a list of ingredients—most of which you can find in your kitchen!
 Flour, baking soda, cinnamon, nutmeg and salt make up the dry ingredients.
 Vegetable oil, brown sugar, granulated sugar, eggs, vanilla and apples make up the rest of the ingredients.

-How to make fresh apple cake
+How to make fresh apple bundt cake

-Peeling, coring and chopping apples
+Tips for peeling, coring and chopping apples

 Now this step can be time intensive unless you have an apple peeler/corer I’ve tried and few, and this one is by far my favorite (it’s also the one my mom uses and she’s had hers for years).
 The handy tool makes the process fast and simple.
 If you find yourself baking with apples often this time of year, it is worth adding to your repertoire.